Quality and safety initiatives, regulatory challenges, and research opportunities abound in the U.S. cheese industry

-Linda L. Leake, doing business as Food Safety Ink, is a food safety consultant, registered SQF contract auditor (High Risk), and award-winning freelance journalist based in Wilmington, N.C.
+Linda L. Leake, doing business as Food Safety Ink, is a food safety consultant, auditor, and award-winning freelance journalist based in Wilmington, N.C.
 Specializing in agriculture, food, food safety, and travel, her articles have appeared in some 89 print and online publications.
 Along with garnering awards for her articles and photographs, she holds the prestigious Master Writer status with American Agricultural Editors’ Association.
-Majoring in Dairy Science, she completed a BS in Agriculture at University of Wisconsin and an MS in Food Safety at Michigan State University.
+Majoring in Dairy Science, she completed a BS in Agriculture at the University of Wisconsin and an MS in Food Safety at Michigan State University.
 She’s an active member of IAFP, Toxicologists Without Borders, Inc., and the National Dairy Shrine.
-She’s currently enrolled in the International Development Doctoral Program at University of Southern Mississippi Gulf Coast.
+She’s currently enrolled in the International Development Doctoral Program at the University of Southern Mississippi Gulf Coast.
 Reach her at [email protected].

 Articles by Linda L. Leake, MS

 A major issue currently affecting beef quality is the supply chain problem caused by the COVID-19 pandemic, so experts say.